 Connecticut Registered Agent.co

-Getting a Connecticut LLC up and running involves one main paperwork moment, a continuing agent requirement, and predictable annual housekeeping. $120 for the formation filing, 5-10 business days for state processing, and a small ongoing list of fees that come up year by year.
-Below: every step, the all-in cost view, and what we handle if you'd rather not DIY.
+Getting a Connecticut LLC up and running involves one formation filing, a continuing agent requirement, and predictable annual housekeeping.
+The state fee is $120 for the Certificate of Organization, filing runs through business.ct.gov, and the annual report follows at $80 per year.
+Below: every step, the itemized fees, and what we handle if you'd rather not DIY.

 Build Your Connecticut LLC — $199